muqiuq/wgcfghelp/README.md

 Wireguard Config Helper is a lightweight CLI tool designed to make Wireguard VPN setup easy and efficient, enabling bulk configuration creation for deployments of any size.

 ## ⭐ Features
- - Create and use site config file
+ - Manage RoadWarrior WireGuard configuration in a single YAML file
- - Generate single or multiple client access configuration
+ - Bulk client access configuration generator
  - Generate QR Codes images alongside client config files
- - *Upcomming: Generate MirkoTik Commands*
+ - Outputs *[WgQuick](https://www.man7.org/linux/man-pages/man8/wg-quick.8.html) config files* or *MirkoTik commands*

 ## 🧸 Motivation
  - I needed to create multiple client access configuration files.
- - I was looking for a tool that consisted of a single binary and ran on any operating system.
+ - I was looking for a tool that consisted of a single binary (with no dependencies) and ran on any operating system.
  - Previously, I used Python scripts to accomplish this, but I wanted a tool I could share with other IT colleagues.

+## 🚀 Planned features
+ - Sync configuration with MikroTik Router

+## 🚧 Project Status and Contribution

+This project is currently in development and **not yet ready for production use**.
+If you are excited about what we're building and want to contribute, we warmly welcome anyone to **join our effort**!

 ## 🔧 Quick start